Nutrition for kids: 5 tips

 Kids can often recite facts and phrases without really understanding them.
 For example, younger children probably don’t understand what ‘variety’ means and many kids might only know the word ‘diet’ to be a special way of eating (for example to lose weight or for diabetes) rather than a person’s everyday food consumption.
-Other terms kids might not understand are healthy weight, low fat or low sugar.
+Other terms kids might not understand are a healthy weight, low-fat or low-sugar.
 When talking with your child, keep checking in with them and ask them to explain back to you what they know – that way you’ll get an idea for how much they’ve grasped.

 3) Use props!